anjapatel/blog/pages/writing.md

 ---

 Forthcoming
-- "Our Bones Were The Mortar" reprint - [Flametree Press](https://www.flametreepublishing.com/african-ghost-short-stories-isbn-9781804177976.html) (Available April 16, 2024)
+- "Our Bones Were The Mortar" will be read and broadcasted at the BBC Symphony Orchestra's ["Ghost Stories and Music for Christmas"](https://www.barbican.org.uk/whats-on/2025/event/bbc-symphony-orchestra-ghost-stories-at-christmas) concert in London!

 Published